Is my experience relevant?

 Yes.
 Up to 12 months' lecturing experience can count towards meeting the PER.
 The lecturing experience must be at a minimum level equivalent to the Fundamentals level of the ACCA Qualification and cover basic accounting, business studies and finance-related subjects.

 Yes.
 You can use experience gained at either a work placement or internship if the work experience was relevant and provided sufficient breadth and depth to contribute towards achieving performance objectives.
-This experience must also have been properly supervised.
+This experience must also have been properly supervised by a qualified accountant.

-Yes, provided that the work experience is of sufficient breadth and depth to contribute towards achieving performance objectives and is properly supervised.
+Yes, provided that the work experience is of sufficient breadth and depth to contribute towards achieving performance objectives and is properly supervised by a qualified accountant.